 To understand how base editors work, it helps to start with CRISPR.

-The powerful genome editing technology burst onto the scene in 2012, offering scientists a new – and simpler – way to make targeted changes in DNA.
+The powerful genome editing technology burst onto the scene in 2012external link, opens in a new tab, offering scientists a new – and simpler – way to make targeted changes in DNA.
 Until then, scientists relied on clunkier tools.
 Engineered proteins, for example, like zinc-finger nucleases and TALENs, can edit the genome, but designing them can be costly and time-consuming.

 With CRISPR, scientists don’t need to create a whole new protein to edit a DNA target.
 Instead, they can simply generate a short strand of RNA.
 This "guide” RNA directs its partner, protein scissors called Cas9, to the desired spot.
 Then, Cas9 tethers itself to the DNA and snips both strands.
 It’s a very efficient way to disrupt a gene, Liu says, because in most cells, cutting DNA leads to chunks of DNA being inserted or deleted at the target site.